 Five of the state’s 10 top-paid educators hail from Long Island.
 Leading the Island group and in second place overall is Benjamin Ciuffo, an assistant superintendent for educational operations in the Jericho district.
 He retired in June after 55 years as a teacher and administrator in Jericho and elsewhere.
 Ciuffo’s final-year compensation is listed at $599,524.

-Jericho officials said Ciuffo’s salary accounted for $275,000 of that package and that the remainder of the money came from one-time payouts for unused vacation and sick days, as well as from life-insurance taxable income.
+Jericho officials said Ciuffo’s salary accounted for $275,000 of that package and the remainder of the money came from one-time payouts for unused vacation and sick days, as well as from life-insurance taxable income.

-Ciuffo, reached by phone, noted that payment for unused sick days was part of his original contract agreement, when he moved to Jericho from another district.
+Ciuffo, reached by phone, noted payment for unused sick days was part of his original contract agreement, when he moved to Jericho from another district.

 "Look, I was there over 31 years," Ciuffo said.
 "It's kind of an incentive for good attendance."